 Returns the current text position before rendering the character in the user coordinate system for rendering the glyph(s) that correspond to the specified character.
-The current text position has already taken into account the effects of any inter-character adjustments due to properties 'word-spacing' and 'letter-spacing', attributes 'x', 'y', 'dx' and 'dy', and any adjustments due to kerning.
+The current text position has already taken into account the effects of any inter-character adjustments due to properties kerning', letter-spacing' and word-spacing' and adjustments due to attributes x, y, dx and dy.
 If multiple consecutive characters are rendered inseparably (e.g., as a single glyph or a sequence of glyphs), then each of the inseparable characters will return the start position for the first glyph.